-On July 17, 2019, effective as of July 24, 2019, the District and the Developer entered into a funding and acquisition agreement whereas the Developer will design, construct, and complete two monument signs as part District's capital improvement plan.
+On July 17, 2019, effective as of July 24, 2019, the District and the Developer entered into a Monument Funding and Acquisition Agreement (Monument Agreement) whereas the Developer will design, construct, and complete two monument signs as part of the District's capital improvement plan.
 Upon completion and successful certification of the construction costs, the District shall acquire the monument sign and will reimburse the Developer up to a maximum of \$35,000, together with interest thereon.
 Certified construction costs shall accrue interest from the date such costs are incurred by the Developer at the rate of 8% per annum.
-The agreement was amended by the First Amendment to the Monument Funding and Acquisition Agreement on July 6, 2020, effective as of July 24, 2019.
+The Monument Agreement was amended by the First Amendment to the Monument Agreement on July 6, 2020, effective as of July 24, 2019.